Md-Tarikul-Islam-Juel/Boilerplate/README.md

-Most of the codes are collected from difference source
+Most of the codes are collected from different sources